jsenv/jsenv-pwa/readme.md

 This repository helps a lot to get something clean out of the messy api navigator offers when it comes to handle service worker update.
 Check https://redfin.engineering/how-to-fix-the-refresh-button-when-using-service-workers-a8e27af6df68 if you want an idea of how messy it is.

-To implement a user interface around service worker update, you need the following:
+To implement a user interface around service worker update, you need an api to:

-- Is there a service worker registerd on the page ?
+- Ask if there a service worker registerd on the page

-- A callback to know when there is an available update.
+- Register a callback to know when an update is available

-- A function to manually check if an update is available.
+- Trigger update check when you want

-- A function to "force" update the service worker
+- Force the update of the service worker

-To achieve that you can use the following exports
+To achieve that you can use the functions documented below.

 ### serviceWorkerIsAvailable